felgru/dune-dpg/INSTALL.md

 Installation of Dune on Debian GNU/Linux
 ----------------------------------------

-TODO: add instructions to install Dune 2.5 as soon as it is released

-2) If you are using Debian Stretch, the Dune 2.4.1 core libraries can be installed from the Debian repositories with
+2) If you are using Debian Stretch, the Dune 2.5 core libraries can be installed from the Debian repositories with

     apt install libdune-common-dev libdune-geometry-dev libdune-grid-dev \
                 libdune-istl-dev libdune-localfunctions-dev \
-                libdune-functions-dev libdune-typetree-dev
+                libdune-functions-dev libdune-typetree-dev \
+                libdune-uggrid-dev

    Alternatively, you can download the sources of the Dune core modules into `$DUNEDIR` like it is explained below in the MacOS instructions.